Hold a bird gathering under the general licence

 You can hold a bird gathering under this licence as long as you meet its conditions and give the Animal and Plant Health Agency (APHA) at least 7 days’ notice.

-The terms of this licence were changed on 20 December 2016 in the light of the current risk of avian influenza (bird flu).
-Markets, shows and other gatherings of poultry (including chicken, geese, ducks, pheasants, turkeys and guinea fowl) are banned in England until further notice – they are not permitted under this general licence.
+The terms of this licence were changed on 20 December 2016 in the light of the risk of avian influenza (bird flu).
+All gatherings of poultry (including chicken, geese, ducks, pheasants, turkeys and guinea fowl) are banned in England until further notice – they are not allowed under this general licence.
 Similar bans have also been put in place in Wales and Scotland.
-Read our avian influenza (bird flu) guidance for more details on the current situation.
+Our avian influenza (bird flu) guidance has more details on the current situation.

-This licence is only valid for certain species of birds so you must check the terms of the licence carefully.
-At the moment, the licence mainly covers aviary birds or pigeons, but does not cover poultry.
+This licence is only valid for gatherings of certain species of birds so you must check the terms of the licence carefully.
+At the moment, the licence mainly covers aviary birds or pigeons.
+Gatherings of poultry are not allowed under this licence.

 You could be prosecuted if you don’t meet the licence conditions.
 Your permission to operate under this licence could be suspended or withdrawn.

-We would consider the following to be bird gatherings:
+We intend the following to be classified as bird gatherings:

 - bird fairs, markets, shows, sales or exhibitions

-- birds brought together in vehicles used for pigeon racing
+- birds brought together, including in vehicles, for pigeon racing

-- catching-up of wild game birds (where they come from multiple locations to a single location and are then dispersed afterwards to different premises)
+- catching-up of wild game birds (where they come from multiple locations to a single location and are then moved onwards to different premises)

-We would not consider the following to be bird gatherings:
+We intend the following not to be classified as bird gatherings:

 - where all of the birds brought together have come from the same premises and then return to that premises afterwards